ShipChain/smart-contracts/truffle/docs/index.md

 ### <span id="IERC20-allowance-address-address-"></span> `allowance(address owner, address spender) → uint256` (external)

-Returns the remaining number of tokens that `spender` will be allowed to spend on behalf of `owner` through `transferFrom`.
+Returns the remaining number of tokens that `spender` will be allowed ed:   package.json

+kkkkkkkkkkkkkk
+to spend on behalf of `owner` through `transferFrom`.
 This is zero by default.

 This value changes when `approve` or `transferFrom` are called.